sil-dictionary-lexical-services/AdjustHomographs/README.md

 Usage: ./AdjstHm.pl [--inifile AdjstHm.ini] [--section section] [--logfile AdjstHm.log] [--debug] [file.sfm]
 A script that assigns homograph numbers to un-numbered homographs in a Standard Format File lexical file.
 ````

-The script detects homograph fields that are invalid (because they don't have a number) or contain a homograph number greater than 90000.
-It logs them to the log file.
-Line numbers in the log file refer to the line number in the input file, which may be different from the output file.

 ## How homographs are marked